csc-training/geocomputing/gdal/readme.md

 ## Serial batch job

-* [gdal_serial.sh](gdal_serial.sh) includes GDAL commands to be executed.
+* [gdal_serial.sh](gdal_serial.sh) - the bash script, includes GDAL commands to be executed.
 For handling several files a for loop is used.
-* [gdal_batch_job_serial.sh](gdal_batch_job_serial.sh).
+* [gdal_batch_job_serial.sh](gdal_batch_job_serial.sh) - the batch job script.
 Where are output and error messages written?
 How many cores and for how long time are reserved?
 How much memory?
 Which partition is used?
 Which modules are used?

 * Change file permission to be executable:
 ```